woocommerce/qit-documentation/docs/custom-tests/compatibility-tests.md

 ## When to add more detail

 For more intricate scenarios (multiple `test` plugins, advanced dependencies, intricate states):
-- **Dedicated Configs:** Maintain separate qit.yml or test tags for multi-plugin scenarios.
+- **Dedicated configs:** Maintain separate qit.yml or test tags for multi-plugin scenarios.
-- **Enhanced Lifecycle Scripts:** Add custom shell/JS steps in shared/isolated phases to fine-tune conditions.
+- **Enhanced lifecycle scripts:** Add custom shell/JS steps in shared/isolated phases to fine-tune conditions.

 ## Next steps

-- **Review Custom E2E Basics:** Understand writing and running tests before tackling multi-plugin compatibility.
+- **Review custom E2E basics:** Understand writing and running tests before tackling multi-plugin compatibility.
-- **Iterate and Refine:** Experiment with different plugin actions (`test`, `bootstrap`, `activate`) to find the right balance for your compatibility scenarios.
+- **Iterate and refine:** Experiment with different plugin actions (`test`, `bootstrap`, `activate`) to find the right balance for your compatibility scenarios.
-- **Scale Up:** As your extension and ecosystem evolve, refine your compatibility testing strategies to ensure ongoing stability.
+- **Scale up:** As your extension and ecosystem evolve, refine your compatibility testing strategies to ensure ongoing stability.